 A lung cancer diagnosis comes with a flood of new information, and it’s completely normal to feel like you’re trying to drink from a firehose.
 Keeping track of medications, appointments, and how you’re feeling day-to-day is a challenge in itself.
-A support app can bring a sense of order to the chaos, acting as a central hub for all your important health details.
-More than just an organizer, the right lung cancer treatment options app can translate complex clinical guidelines into clear, understandable information, helping you see potential paths forward and feel more prepared for what’s next in your treatment journey.
+A support app can bring order to the chaos, acting as a central hub for your health details.
+More than just an organizer, the Outcomes4Me app translates complex clinical guidelines into clear, understandable information.
+The outcomes for me app helps you see potential paths forward, so you feel more prepared for what’s next in your treatment journey.

 View your personalized treatment plan in the Outcomes4Me app